Interior and Exterior Renovations

 Note: During building season (April 1 - October 31), processing times may take longer, due to the number of applications that are submitted during this time.

-Also important to note, if your project requires a variance to regulations or is a discretionary use (redevelopment) in the Land Use Bylaw, there is a 21-day appeal period before the permit can be issued, if approved.
+If your project requires a variance to regulations in the Zoning Bylaw, there is a 21-day appeal period which must be advertised before the permit can be issued, if approved.

 What are the fees?